← Return to Blog

 One of the most common questions we hear is whether travel insurance is worth it.
 After all, if you’re lucky, you’ll buy travel insurance and not use it.
 We understand, though, that even if you don’t use your coverage, it still kind of feels like throwing away fresh produce you didn’t get around to eating.

 So is travel insurance worth the cost?
-Consider this true story: Jamee G., a Seven Corners team member, recently took a short friends’ getaway to Mexico and purchased travel insurance before departure.
+Consider this true story: Jamee G., a Seven Corners team member, recently took a short getaway to Mexico with friends and purchased travel insurance before departure.
 In return, they had travel medical insurance for COVID and other illnesses and injuries that could have occurred on their trip.
 “We didn’t have to worry about breaking a leg while hiking in the ruins,” she said.
-If they needed to interrupt their trip and come home early, they also had coverage to protect their financial investment in their trip
+If they needed to interrupt their trip and come home early, they also had coverage to protect their financial investment in their trip.

 Without insurance, had someone in their group needed to be hospitalized for COVID, it could have meant thousands of dollars out-of-pocket to receive treatment, whereas their travel insurance cost just a fraction of that.
 If they needed an earlier return flight for a covered reason — maybe that broken leg they joked about — that could have meant a few hundred dollars they hadn’t budgeted for.
 Again, the cost of travel insurance was less than what they likely would have paid for a new flight.
 For most people, that’s a pretty good trade-off.